-Ground was broken in March 2023 on the construction of 72 rental homes for low-to-moderate income families.
-This is the first of five planned phases to redevelop the combined 519 East Main and Liberty Street Apartments sites.
+Ground was broken in March 2023 on the construction of 72 new rental homes for low-to-moderate income families.
+This is the first of five planned phases in development on the former sites of 519 East Main and Liberty Street Apartments.
 DHA has partnered with Laurel Street Residential as co-developer.
 Total development cost: $20M for the first phase; City gap funding: $2.5M.
 The City expects to provide gap financing for future phases.

 Willard Street Apartments (new construction)

 This initiative includes the new construction of 82 affordable apartment homes for families on a downtown site formerly owned by the City of Durham.
 The project was completed by DHIC/Self Help in March 2021.
 A waiting list is being maintained for Willard Street Apartments leasing.
 More information is available on the DHIC website.

 JJ Henderson Tower (renovation)